Anticipate team needs

 Talent acquisition process

 This process has been adapted to continue meeting the organization’s resource needs adequately, whether they are situation-specific or related to normal operations.
+The interview processes have also been adapted and take place in virtual mode.

 Resource sharing between departments